 - Regression Testing – performed to make sure if the whole system and previously implemented cases work well, despite the changes made during further development;

 - Smoke Testing – relies on checking general functionalities to confirm if the product is ready for more detailed tests;

 - Stress Testing – testing the software in unusual conditions (for example when the memory of the environment is full);

 - Performance Testing – verifies the final speed and effectiveness of the product.

 Managing test cases in Jira with RTM per testing level defines the order of their execution, and organizing per testing type sends a clear message to Jira users about what to focus on in each category.

 7. Structure by software version

 Even after the big release of a software product, in almost every case we can be sure that there are updates coming.
 The common problem with new versions is the consequences of changes.
 Modification of one unit can impact the other, not necessarily in a good way.
 It’s important to control all actions and their results from end to end, especially in such a complex process.
-That’s why sorting test cases per software version allows preserving order in executed changes and makes it easier to track which version caused possible bugs.
+That’s why sorting test cases per software version allows preserving the order of the executed changes and makes it easier to track which version caused possible bugs.
 When it comes to the organization of the objects by software version, we can distinguish two possible ways: